Clean air regulations have added new requirements to reduce emissions of volatile organic compounds (VOCs) and other air pollutants.

-To put it into perspective, making a laminate which requires 10 gallons of conventional vinyl ester resin would put 30 pounds of VOCs into the air.
-A laminate requiring the same quantity of WEST SYSTEM® epoxy would emit only one pound of VOCs.
+To put it into perspective, making a laminate that requires 10 gallons of conventional vinyl ester resin would put 30 pounds of VOCs into the air.
+A laminate requiring the same quantity of WEST SYSTEM® Epoxy would emit only one pound of VOCs.
 Consider the environmental impact when choosing the products you will use on your projects.

 The following guidelines should help you make the right decisions when it comes time to dispose of unused epoxy resin and hardener.

 All WEST SYSTEM technical manuals include basic safety information.
 All of our product labels provide appropriate hazard warnings.
-If you need more specific information, request MSDS (Material Safety Data Sheets) through your distributor or dealer.
+If you need more specific information, download our SDS ( Safety Data Sheets) or request them through your distributor or dealer.